mybonk/mybonk-wiki/baby-rabbit-holes.md

   - [Cashu](https://cashu.space/): Cashu is a free and open-source Chaumian ecash system built for Bitcoin.
 Cashu offers near-perfect privacy for users of custodial Bitcoin applications.
 Nobody needs to knows who you are, how much funds you have, and whom you transact with.

 - [XSATS.net](https://xsats.net/): bitcoin/sats to and from world currencies, spot price or for any given date.
-- [md5calc](https://md5calc.com/hash/sha256): Calculate the Hash of any string.
+- [md5calc](https://md5calc.com/hash/sha256): Website to calculate the Hash of any string.

 ## Common Nix commands
 - Nice Nix cheat sheet: